 If no errors were found in your Apache configuration during the webserver restart, you should not see any error messages reported in the command-line console and all should be working as expected.

-At this point, our secure WebSocket configuration should be set up successfully on our server.
+At this point, our secure WebSocket for HTTPS configuration should be set up successfully on our server.

 Ubuntu with Apache is the easiest way to accomplish this.
 If anyone needs instructions on how to set this up in a Windows environment, let me know and I'll put something together.